Resistance Test Devices

 - EOL workstations

-- Professional advice with technical expertise
+- Professional consultation with technical expertise

-- Careful initial commissioning
+- Thorough initial Commissioning

 - Regular certified calibration

-- After-sales support from our service team
+- After-sales support by our service team

-- Customized training courses
+- Tailored training courses

 - SCHLEICH.CARE.PREMIUM

-Do you require personal product advice?
+Do you require personal product consultation?

 Call us or send us an email!